dirkgreb/thesis_code_nbs/README.md

 # Thesis Code Information

 This contains all the code used to generate data and cetain figures for my Master's Thesis.
-Quite a bit of rough work is also mixed in here as well, especially intermediate outputs that were dumped into the main folder during testing.
-Also some of these files notebooks and scripts didn't end up being used.
+Quite a bit of rough work is also mixed in here as well, although much has been moved to the [supplmentary repository](https://github.com/dirkgreb/supplementary_thesis_code).
 Most of the code is in notebooks that were adapted from previous projects and scripts I wrote in 2022 and 2023.
-I also had a chronic tendancy to fill up a notebook until it was difficult to edit, and then transfered the sections I was working on into a new one, which makes the notebooks even more fragmented.
+The notebooks are a bit fragmented in terms of functionality unfortunately.
+See below for an overview.

 ## Important Notebooks